shandianchengzi/rt-thread/bsp/renesas/docs/Building_a_BSP_for_the_RA_Series_Dev_Board.md

 ![img](figures_en/template_config.png)

-> **Output Options：** Change `Name of Exexutable` to be rtthread, and select `Create HEX File` so that it generates the hex file to be flashed.
+> **Output Options** Change `Name of Exexutable` to be rtthread, and select `Create HEX File` so that it generates the hex file to be flashed.

 ![image-20220218144358105](figures_en/template_config1.png)

-> **User Options：**If TrustZone is utilized, extra commands are invoked to setup the partition for Secure & Non-Secure .
+> **User Options**If TrustZone is utilized, extra commands are invoked to setup the partition for Secure & Non-Secure .
 If only the Flat mode is used during development, this can be ignored.
-Otherwhile please add【cmd /c "start "Renesas" /w cmd /c ""$Slauncher\rasc_launcher.bat" "3.5.0" --gensecurebundle --compiler ARMv6 "$Pconfiguration.xml" "$L%L" 2> "%%TEMP%%\rasc_stderr.out"""】
+Otherwhile please addcmd /c "start "Renesas" /w cmd /c ""$Slauncher\rasc_launcher.bat" "3.5.0" --gensecurebundle --compiler ARMv6 "$Pconfiguration.xml" "$L%L" 2> "%%TEMP%%\rasc_stderr.out"""

 ![img](figures_en/template_config2.png)

-> C/C++ Options: Some warnings can be suppressed, such as “-Wextra“, ”-Wconversion“, ”-Wshadow ”.
+> C/C++ Options: Some warnings can be suppressed, such as -Wextra, -Wconversion, -Wshadow .
 >
 > Take ra6m4-cpk as an example, following options are added: -Wno-license-management -Wuninitialized -Wall -Wmissing-declarations -Wpointer-arith -Waggregate-return -Wfloat-equal